-In connection with the spin-off of A. H. Belo from Belo Corp. in February 2008, A. H. Belo and Belo Corp. entered into a Pension Plan Transfer Agreement in October 2010 in order to split into separately sponsored plans the defined benefit pension plan that Belo Corp. had offered to certain employees.
+In connection with the spin-off of A. H. Belo from Belo Corp. in February 2008, A. H. Belo and Belo Corp. entered into a Pension Plan Transfer Agreement in October 2010 that split into separately sponsored plans the defined benefit pension plan that Belo Corp. had offered to certain employees.
 The split was effective January 1, 2011.
 As a result, A. H. Belo now sponsors two pension plans, the A. H. Belo Pension Plan I and the A. H. Belo Pension Plan II (the "A. H. Belo Plans"), for A. H. Belo participants and is solely responsible for managing and funding future contributions to such plans.
-Belo remains the sole sponsor for the Belo Plan and is responsible for management and funding contributions for the benefit of Belo participants but no longer A. H. Belo participants.
 The split of the Belo Plan did not change the amount of the benefits any participant has accrued or is currently receiving.